45678/noir/README.txt

-Drop files on the window to add them to your workspace.
+Drop files on the window to add them to the workspace.

-Press <Add files> at the bottom of the window to select files from with the operating system file dialog box.
+Click + to to select files from with the operating system file dialog box.

-Press the size label to save a file to disk.

-Press the name label to change it.
+Click any file in the workspace to save it.

+Click the camera button to make a photograph in the workspace.

+Drag a file to the trash to remove it from the workspace.

+• Somehow define permits.
+• Somehow define keys.